-We will obtain written consent from parents/carers, or pupils aged 18 and over, for photographs and videos to be taken of pupils for communication, marketing and promotional materials.

-Where we need parental consent, we will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.
-Where we don't need parental consent, we will clearly explain to the pupil how the photograph and/or video will be used.
+We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.

 Any photographs and videos taken by parents/carers at school events for their own personal use are not covered by data protection legislation.
-However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers (or pupils where appropriate) have agreed to this.
+However, we will ask that photos or videos with other pupils are not shared publicly on social media for safeguarding reasons, unless all the relevant parents/carers have agreed to this.